n26141876/RISCV-5stage-AXI4/README.md

-# RISC-V 32-bit 5-Stage Pipelined CPU with AXI4 Interconnect
+# RISCV-5Stage-AXI4

 ## 📖 Overview
-This project implements a **32-bit RISC-V processor** with a classical **5-stage pipeline architecture**, integrated with a custom **AXI4 (Advanced eXtensible Interface) bus system**.
+This repository contains the SystemVerilog RTL implementation of a **32-bit RISC-V processor** with a classical **5-stage pipeline architecture**, integrated with a custom **AXI4 (Advanced eXtensible Interface) bus system**.

 The design supports **RV32IM** instruction sets (Integer + Multiplication) and features dynamic branch prediction, hazard handling, and a robust memory interface compliant with AMBA AXI4 protocols.

-The system is verified using both directed assembly tests (sorting, GCD, etc.) and **JasperGold Verification IP (VIP)** to ensure protocol compliance for the AXI Bridge, Master, and Slave interfaces.

 ## 🚀 Key Features